stunra/Python-Learn-to-Code/README.md

 # Python-Learn-to-Code
-Problems, Solutions, and Resources related to "Learn to Code by Solving Problems: A Python Programming Primer"
+Solutions and Resources related to "Learn to Code by Solving Problems: A Python Programming Primer"